[Engineers Geoscientists Manitoba - Ingenium Conference 2023]

 Join QuakeLab for this interactive lunch keynote focused on designing for equity and how to approach equity as a technical skill.
 Attendees will identify the outcomes of their work, as well as barriers and points of collaboration by exploring case studies and consider not only how they can embed equity into their role but how to do better as a wider industry.

-Sponsored by Stantec
+Sponsored by Canada Life

 Enjoy lunch delivered to your door!